Glassdoor: Website

+Review reliability

+The reliability of employer ratings on Glassdoor has been the subject of academic research.
+A 2026 study published in the Review of Accounting Studies, examining reviews of U.S. public companies from 2011 to 2022, found evidence that employers can influence the workplace information presented on the platform.
+The researchers found that as competition for workers increased, positive reviews became less reflective of actual workplace conditions, with increases in positive reviews occurring without corresponding improvements in workplace conditions.
+The study also discussed documented instances of employers encouraging favorable reviews and the existence of reputation-management services offering to place positive Glassdoor reviews.

 Reports

 Glassdoor produces reports based upon the data collected from its users, on topics including work–life balance, CEO pay-ratios, lists of the best office places and cultures, and the accuracy of corporate job searching maxims.
 Glassdoor also puts the conclusions of its research of other companies towards its company policies.
 In 2015, Tom Lakin produced the first study of Glassdoor in the United Kingdom, concluding that Glassdoor is regarded by users as a more trustworthy source of information than career guides or official company documents.

 Acquisitions and leadership

 In May 2018, Recruit Holdings announced its intention to acquire Glassdoor for $1.2 billion in cash, with the acquisition completed in June 2018.

 In September 2016, Glassdoor acquired Brazil's Love Mondays, expanding to Latin America.

 In 2014, the company hired Adam Spiegel as its CFO, with the intention of preparing for an eventual IPO.
 By 2015, the site had 30 million users from 190 countries and corporate clients including one-third of all Fortune 500 companies.
 That year, Glassdoor also began creating localized websites and mobile apps for different national jurisdictions, such as Germany.

 In February 2019, Glassdoor announced that COO Christian Sutherland-Wong would be promoted to President & COO.

-In 2023, Glassdoor acquired work-related social app Fishbowl.
+In 2021, Glassdoor acquired work-related social app Fishbowl.

+Glassdoor legally merged into Indeed, Inc. on July 1, 2026 and ceased operating as an independent subsidiary.